factorhouse/kpow-streams-agent/README.md

 ## Configuration

-The `Properties` passed to the `StreamsRegistry` contains connection configuration required to create a producer to send streams data to the internal kPow topic.
+The `Properties` passed to the `StreamsRegistry` contains configuration required to create a producer that sends streams data to the internal kPow topic.

-The StreamsRegistry configures its own Serdes.
+The StreamsRegistry configures its own Serdes, you do not need to set them.

-Connection configuration means any of the following fields:
+Producer configuration means any of the following fields:

 * bootstrap.servers
 * ssl.truststore.type